Main Medical Benefit and related Programs

 *"Protect Children from Accidents!
 Accident Prevention Handbook"

-"Protect Children from Accidents!
+◎Protect Children from Accidents!
 Accident Prevention Handbook" at the Children and Families Agency website provides information and tips on preventing accidents involving children.

-Protect Children from Accidents!
+*Protect Children from Accidents!
+Accident Prevention Portal (Children and Families Agency)

-・Child Safety Email newsletters
+・Child Safety Email newsletters and X information(The Consumer Affairs Agency)

 ・Consumer Affairs Agency "Protect Children from Accidents!"